 Marvo sits on the APAPO Council of Executives of State, Provincial (and Territorial) Psychological Associations Executive Committee, and is an adjunct instructor of Graphic Design at Gonzaga University.
 He was General Mananger for Inland Northwest Business Alliance, and sat on the governing board of KSPS.org (Spokane Public TV).
 He holds a B.A. in Communications from California State University, Fullerton.

-Sierra is WSPA's office manager and knowledgeable about all aspects of WSPA's membership benefits from becoming a new member, membership renewals, CE Certificates, and CE workshop applications.
+Sierra is WSPA's Associate E.D. and knowledgeable about all aspects of WSPA's membership benefits from becoming a new member, membership renewals, CE Certificates, and CE workshop applications.
 She will be the voice that answers the phone or replies to the numerous emails to WSPA.
 A graduate of Eastern Washington University with a B.S. in Biology she has quickly taken on numerous roles in association management.
 She also serves as the office manager of Thinking Cap.

 Director of Professional Affairs (DPA)